 Judges: Sandesh Kumar Sharma, Technical Member & Virender Bhat, Judicial Member

 Date of Judgement: 10.02.2025

+Area of Law: PPA Disputes (Extension of Scheduled Commercial Operation Date)

 The Appellate Tribunal for Electricity held that the delay in the Appellant's solar power projects commencing supply of power to NTPC by the Scheduled Commercial Operation Date (SCOD) was due to the non-availability of adequate evacuation transmission system, which was the responsibility of the State Transmission Utility (RRVPNL).
 The Tribunal found that the Appellant had commissioned the projects in parts as and when the transmission connectivity was made available, and it could not have started supply of power without the necessary evacuation infrastructure.
 The Tribunal noted that as per the Power Purchase Agreements, the Appellant was entitled to an extension of the SCOD due to delay by the solar park implementing agency in providing connectivity.
 Accordingly, the Tribunal set aside the order of the Central Electricity Regulatory Commission and extended the SCOD of the Appellant's projects till the date of actual commissioning.
 The Tribunal also held that the Appellant was not liable to pay any liquidated damages to NTPC.
 This was a batch matter heard by a two-member Bench of the Appellate Tribunal for Electricity.